zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 {{< figure src="/img/triplanar.png" alt="Triplanar mapping." >}}

 The same normal map spaces supported by planar mapping are supported here.
-In fact, the math is almost exactly the same - the only difference is that you have to do it (up to) three times, and blend the results using the weighting function which depends on the direction of the surface normal.
+In fact, the math is almost exactly the same - the only difference is that we have to do it (up to) three times, and blend the results using the weighting function which depends on the direction of the surface normal.

 But how do we blend the resulting normals?
 If we convert them into the surface gradient form, linear blending becomes meaningful.
 For object-space normals, all we have to do is blend three surface gradients (one per plane) computed using the equation (38):